Mojiberus/mpv-config/README.md

 `Keypad 2` will restart video.

+`Keypad 7` will decrease volume by 10, and `Keypad 9` will increase by 10.

-`End` will fast-forward 90 seconds.
+`End` will fast-forward ~90 seconds.
 Useful to skip anime OP.

 #### Anime4K